KnightsOfAvalon/console-log-my-food_pluralsite/README.md

-# HOW TO USE THIS APP
+# HOW TO USE THIS APP:

 # Step 1